-The number of those required to use the toilet in the presence of others has decreased from 1,781 in July 2018 to 1,620 in October 2018.
+The number of those required to use the toilet in the presence of others has increased from 1,620 in October 2018 to 1,775 in January 2019.
 The number of prisoners required to ‘slop out’ has increased from 58 in October 2018 to 60 in January 2019.

 Key statistics from the census:

 - 2,013 (51%) prisoners were accommodated in single cells

 - 60 prisoners (1%) were required to slop out

 - 1,775 prisoners (45%) were required to use the toilet in the presence of another prisoner

 - 2,150 (54%) prisoners were in a single cell with a flush toilet or had access to toilet facilities in private at all times

 - 3 prisoners were accommodated in Safety Observation Cells and 15 prisoners were accommodated in Close Supervision Cells.